 Loupes are used in all sorts of industries to examine all sorts of products.
-Printers of all kinds, art historians and collectors, watchmakers, surgeons, modelling enthusiasts and many more.
-Oh, and jewelers, of course.
+Printers of all kinds, art historians and collectors, watchmakers, surgeons, modeling enthusiasts, and many more.
+Oh, and jewelers and diamonds, of course.

 Public Perception of Loupes

 In short, anybody who has a need to examine small details on any kind of surface or item will have use for a loupe but, as with men, not all loupes are created equal.
 Given that jewelers are looking for a variety of things when they use a loupe, all of which will be used to value the item, it’s important to get one that is appropriate to the task in hand.

 The movie interpretation of a jeweler is usually set somewhere in a dark backstreet office with a very unofficial-looking man who has a half-smoked cigarette in one hand and a diamond in the other.
 To finish the ensemble he usually has a small micro-telescope wedged into an eye-socket.
 Take the backstreet and the cigarette out of the scene and examining precious stones hasn’t actually changed all that much since the heyday of film noir.
 All gem grading, including diamonds, of course, is still done by eye.

 Why a Loupe is Important?